Cook Library 524

 Academic Success Strategies

-Academic success strategies workshops are offered each term and address the topics such as goal setting, time management, note-taking, reading and comprehension strategies, memorization, testing strategies, assessment of academic performance and exam preparation.
+Academic success strategies workshops are offered each term and address the topics such as goal setting, time management, note-taking, reading and comprehension strategies, memorization, testing strategies and exam preparation.
 Individual appointments can be scheduled for academic coaching upon request.

 PAL sessions are small group study sessions facilitated by experienced peer tutors.
 Each session is focused on a specific topic students find challenging and allows time for practice.
 PAL sessions are available for select business, mathematics and science courses.